-Many households are planning renovation schemes after reassessing what they want from their homes following the pandemic.
-Living space has come under increased scrutiny and the desire to make changes has led to a surge of interest in improvement projects.
-While the most popular plans are for new kitchens, bathrooms and loft conversions, it is important to be aware that some projects can prove more profitable than others in terms of adding value to a property.
+Our living space has been put under increased scrutiny and the desire to make changes has led to a surge of interest in improvement projects.
+While the most popular schemes are for new kitchens, bathroom suites and loft conversions, it is important to be aware that some projects can prove more profitable than others in terms of how much value they can add to a property.

-UK homeowners were asked about the schemes they rated highest for adding value to a property in an analysis by the Royal London insurance company this year.
-Homeowners were questioned about how much more they would offer for a house if it had certain improvements.
-The report revealed that adding a new kitchen or bathroom to a house will add the most value: a kitchen was found to add around £11,159 and a bathroom £10,915.
-Respondents felt that a loft conversion added £10,854; another bedroom £10,744; a new heating system or boiler £9,647; modern windows £9,597; a garage conversion £9,503; landscaped garden £9,502 and a conservatory £9,390.
+UK homeowners were asked which projects they rated highest for adding value to a property in an analysis by the Royal London insurance company in 2021.
+Questions included how much more they would offer for a house if it had certain improvements.
+The report revealed that adding a new kitchen or bathroom suite to a house will add the most value: a kitchen was found to add around £11,159 and a bathroom £10,915.
+Respondents felt that a loft conversion added £10,854; an extra bedroom £10,744; a new central heating system or boiler £9,647; modern windows £9,597; a garage conversion £9,503; a landscaped garden £9,502 and a conservatory £9,390.

 The report also asked people about their reasons for carrying out renovation work.
-The primary answer was to create more space for the homeowner; other reasons included improving a property with a view to selling it; to make more space for children or for working from home, better social space and because of seeing other upgraded houses.
+The primary answer was to create extra space; other reasons included upgrading a property with a view to selling it; to improve the existing layout to make areas for children, working from home or socialising, and because of seeing other upgraded houses.

 How to Add Value to Your Home

 Before considering a scheme, it may be advisable to deal with any outstanding structural issues; if, for instance, a house suffers from an expensive problem to resolve such as subsidence, cosmetic improvements may be less of a priority.
 Other structural problems may include major cracks, bowing walls or sagging roofs and the advice of a structural engineer may be required.
+A local estate agent can advise on what potential buyers are looking for and the best schemes to achieve a house sale.
 Having decided to embark on a scheme, here are some points to consider:

 Kitchens and Bathrooms

-While the cost of a kitchen upgrade can vary hugely, just a small budget can result in appreciable changes from initiatives such as replacing existing unit doors, installing new flooring, replacing worktops, an improved lighting scheme and painting.
+While the cost of a kitchen upgrade can vary hugely, just a small budget can result in appreciable changes from initiatives such as replacing existing unit doors, installing new flooring, replacing worktops, an improved lighting scheme and a fresh coat of paint.
 Extending a kitchen may add up to 15% to the value of a house (Property Price Advice, 2021).
-Side returns can improve layout and add space; a single storey side return is classed as permitted development if it meets certain criteria.
+Side returns can improve layout and add space; a single storey side return is classed as permitted development if it meets certain criteria and will not require planning permission.

 A bathroom upgrade can add up to 5% in value: consider installing modern sanitaryware, a power shower, new lighting and replacing or painting existing tiles.
 Choosing a shower which does not need pipework to be chased into the wall saves costs.
-Relocating a ground floor bathroom to the first floor can pay dividends in terms of buyer appeal but will require a realignment of rooms.
-A second bathroom or an ensuite to the main bedroom may be a useful addition.
+Relocating a ground floor bathroom to the first floor can pay dividends in terms of buyer appeal but will require a realignment of the existing rooms.
+A second bathroom or an en-suite to the master bedroom may be a useful addition.

-While creating an extra bedroom is proven to add value, possibly up to 15%, it is important to be aware of the ceiling value for properties in the area if the work is planned purely for that reason.
-Loft conversions do not usually require planning permission as most will be considered permitted development, although installing dormer windows will.
+While creating an additional bedroom is proven to add value, possibly up to 15%, it is important to be aware of the ceiling price for properties in the area if the work is planned purely for that reason.
+Attic conversions do not usually require planning permission as most will be considered permitted development, although installing dormer windows will.
 A roof light conversion is the most cost-effective option; this creates a room from the existing space and requires minimal structural work.
-A mansard conversion extends out from one or both roof slopes, giving headroom.
+A mansard conversion extends out from one or both roof slopes, giving headroom and letting in natural light.
 Bear in mind that adding a new staircase will be required, taking up space.

 Build a Cellar

 A cellar can add up to 30% to the value of a house.
-Such schemes qualify as change of use and do not require planning consent unless a listed building is involved.
-A specialist team will be required for the build.
+Such schemes qualify as change of use and do not require planning permission unless a listed building is involved.
+A specialist team will be required for the construction work.

 Working from Home